COVID-19 Advice to Neurology Patients

 For Information about other specific conditions the following websites may be

-Specific guidance for stroke and Parkinson's patients will be issued separately and advice can be sought from the relevant local teams if required.
+Specific guidance for stroke and Parkinson's can be sought from the relevant local teams if required.

-Neurology Nurse Specialist (for people with Multiple Sclerosis, Motor Neurone Disease, Muscular Dystrophy, Dystonia or Huntingtons Disease) tel +44 1624 650421
+Neurology Nurse Specialist (for people with Multiple Sclerosis, Motor Neurone Disease, Muscular Dystrophy or Huntingtons Disease): +44 1624 650421

 The Walton Centre in Liverpool is a specialist hospital trust in the UK dedicated to providing comprehensive neurology, neurosurgery, spinal and pain management services.
 Its specialist staff offers a service in diagnosing and treating illnesses affecting the brain, spine and peripheral nerves and muscles, and in supporting patients suffering from a wide range of long-term neurological conditions.